mlanza/ai-literacy/201/11-scaling-signal.md

 ### 📄 Lens 3: Internal Guide Summary Artifact

 **Prompt:**
-"From this 50-page internal team norms document, extract only the sections related to psychological safety and early warning signs of misalignment.
+"From this team norms document, extract only the sections related to psychological safety and early warning signs of misalignment.
 Summarize them in bullet points with examples where possible."

-You don’t need the whole policy doc.
+You don’t need the whole 70-page policy doc.
 You need the pieces that will help a manager spot when a new hire is silently struggling.
 This prompt gives you exactly that—tight bullet points, targeted insights, no fluff.
 You compress selectively.

 Now you’ve got three artifacts—three compressed, context-ready assets—that together represent a complete knowledge base.
 And unlike the full versions, they **fit**.

----

 ### 🎛️ Putting It Together: Context Engineering in Action